jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 The more I practice forgiveness, the less I expect others to do it.

-My executioners will be men I have pardoned for worse crimes than the ones I'll be judged for.
+My executioners will be men I have pardoned for worse crimes than the ones I’ll be judged for.

 Such is burden of those who practice the art of letting go.